 Membership of the Committee is appointed by the Board in consultation with the Chairman of the Committee.
-The Board appoint the Chairman of the Committee and determine the period for which he/she will hold office.
+The Board appoint the Chairman of the Committee and determine the period for which he/ she will hold office.
 The Committee comprises of not less than three Directors, including the Chairman of the Committee, and where possible these should be independent non-executive directors and/or the Chairman of the Group.
 The quorum for any meeting will be two members of the Committee.
-The members of the Committee through 2021 were Nick Horler, Bernardo Sottomayor, Anna Dellis and Yaad Virdee - appointed 1 September 2021.
-Throughout 2021 the Chairman of the Committee was Anna Dellis.
+The members of the Committee through 2022 were Nick Horler, Bernardo Sottomayor and Anna Dellis.
+Throughout 2022 the Chairman of the Committee was Anna Dellis.